omnivector-solutions/license-manager/docs-source/src/architecture.rst

 Each job submitted to Slurm will trigger the ``PrologSlurmctld`` script that makes a request to the ``License Manager API`` to book the needed licenses prior to the allocation of the job.
 The booking ensures that the licenses are available for the job to consume from the license server by taking into consideration the licenses booked for other jobs and the total license usage in the license server.
-It also prevents jobs from being eligible to start when the numbers of licenses free from the licenses servers perspective is higher or equal to what has been requested by the job.
+It also prevents jobs from being eligible to start when the numbers of licenses that are reported as available directly from the licenses servers is higher or equal to what has been requested by the job.

 Bookings are removed when the job has started and the requested licenses has been consumed at the license sever.